Tdas-christ/NikolAI/README.md

 ### Song Recommendation

-- When an emotion is detected, the application will look for a song labeled with the detected emotion in the CSV file `selected_tracks_info.csv`.
+- When an emotion is detected, the application will look for a song labelled with the detected emotion in the CSV file `selected_tracks_info.csv`.
 - If a song is found, it will be played automatically.
 - **Stopping the Song**: During song playback, you can stop the song by entering 's' in the console.

 ## Notes

 - Ensure the songs are named correctly and placed in the `downloaded_songsv2` directory.
-- The CSV file `selected_tracks_info.csv` should have the necessary song details, including labels for emotions.
+- The CSV file `selected_tracks_info.csv` should have the necessary song details, including emotional labels.

 ## Troubleshooting

 - **No face detected**: Ensure your face is visible and well-lit.
-- **No songs found for the label**: Check if the CSV file has songs labeled correctly for the detected emotions.
+- **No songs found for the label**: Check if the CSV file has songs labelled correctly for the detected emotions.
 - **Invalid input to stop the song**: Make sure to enter 's' correctly in the console to stop the song playback.

 ## Demonstration

-- You can view the demonstration fot he project at this link:
+- You can view the demonstration of the project at this link:
 - https://drive.google.com/drive/folders/1NeFac56Sh_IGwYZzLtY_tbCWnDKtAOdJ?usp=drive_link